josi3006/paymerang-payees/README.md

 - I'd like to render the dates in a more readable, pleasing format.

 - In a real-world application, the data would be called from an API, rather than an included JSON file.

+- With some modification, this app could be deployed for mobile use.
+It is currently geared for desktop use.

 # BIG DISCLAIMER: